JanuszJakubiak/bip2025_ws/README.md

 1. Have two terminals open: one for performing the actual tasks (T1) and another for building the package (T2)
 2. In T2
     - stay in the main workspace folder (`*_ws`)
-    - to rebuild packages in the workspace run `colcon build`
+    - to rebuild packages after creation/changes - run `colcon build`
     - note: usually you will want to speed up the process by adding `--packages-select` parameter to the build command, so it will become `colcon build --packages-select *your_package_name*`
     - to refresh the setup after build run `source install/setup.bash`
     - note: you may combine the two commands as `colcon build --packages-select bip_package; source install/setup.bash`